wetransform/offline-resources/README.md

 The resources can be accessed as follows:

 - Maven artifacts are published to Artifactory
-- An update site including only the latest versions is published to S3 and available [here](http://build-artifacts.wetransform.to/p2/offline-resources/current)
+- An update site is published to S3 and available [here](http://build-artifacts.wetransform.to/p2/offline-resources/site)

  **Please note:**

-The update site always only contains the current versions of the offline resources.
-This is intentional to force an update to the latest versions.
-However Eclipse caches the content of an update site from a specific location, so for Eclipse to actually be able to load the current update site content you may need to invalidate the respective cache.
+Eclipse caches the content of an update site from a specific location, so for Eclipse to actually be able to load the current update site content you may need to invalidate the respective cache.

 *Option 1:* You can find and delete the cache folder in your Eclipse workspace in the subfolder `.metadata/.plugins/org.eclipse.pde.core/.p2/org.eclipse.equinox.p2.repository/cache`.